SParb/SParb-CodeInstitute-Capstone-Project/README.md

 ## Overview
 <img src="README_assets/pettit_icon.png" alt="pettit logo" width="250"/>

 Pettit is a full stack web application created for my final capstone project at Code Institute.
 It was built using all the skills I learned during the course, primarily with the Django web framework (which uses Python), but also including HTML, CSS, and JavaScript.
-The main objective of Pettit is to provide users with a way to share images and questions about their pets, allowing other users to view and comment on them.
+The main objective of Pettit is to provide users with a way to post images and questions about their pets, allowing other users to view and comment on them.

 [View Pettit here.](https://pettit-003b91eeeaeb.herokuapp.com/)